mrkkrp/markkarpov.com/tutorial/th.md

     Declaration groups can refer to definitions within previous groups, but not later ones.

-Let see an example of this.
+Let's see an example of this.
 Suppose we want to use the `lens` library to generate some lenses.
 We could have code like this:

 ```haskell